 - Cinnamon and nutmeg - these warm spices round out the autumn flavors and will make your kitchen smell amazing

-- Coconut milk - I used a small can of the full-fat variety from Thai Kitchen.
+- Coconut milk – I use the full-fat variety from Thai Kitchen.
 The coconut taste really complements the squash.
 Trust me!

 Can this soup be made vegetarian or vegan?